ahrtr/gocontainer/README.md

 type Interface interface {
 	queue.Interface

-	// WithComparator sets a gsort.Comparator instance for the queue.
+	// WithComparator sets a utils.Comparator instance for the queue.
 	// It's used to imposes a total ordering on the elements in the queue.
-	WithComparator(c gsort.Comparator) Interface
+	WithComparator(c utils.Comparator) Interface
+	// WithMinHeap configures whether or not using min-heap.
+	// If not configured, then it's min-heap by default.
+	WithMinHeap(isMinHeap bool) Interface

 	// Contains returns true if this queue contains the specified element.
 	Contains(val interface{}) bool